sayede/JPlot/README.md

 # JPlot

 JPlot is a Perl/JavaScript library that produce interactive charts for WIEN2K code.
-It produces the same kind of plots (Density of States and Bandstructure) as the native WIEN2K interface but with no 3th program (i.e. gnuplot).
+It produces the same kind of plots (Density of States, Bandstructure and Optical properties) as the native WIEN2K interface but with no 3th program (i.e. gnuplot).

 ### Installation